nikomatsakis/babysteps/babysteps/_posts/2021-05-01-aic-vision-docs.md

 A key part of the vision doc is that it starts by documenting the ["status quo"][sq].
 It's all too easy to take the "status quo" for granted -- to assume that everybody understands how things play out today.

-When we started writing "status quo" stories, it was really hard to talk about the "status quo".
+When we started writing "status quo" stories, it was really hard to focus on the "status quo".
 It's really tempting to jump straight to ideas for how to fix things.
 It took discipline to force ourselves to just focus on describing and understanding the current state.

 I'm really glad we did though.
-If you haven't done so already, take a memoment to browse through the [status quo][sq] section of the doc (you may find the [metanarrative] helpful to get an overview[^34]).
+If you haven't done so already, take a moment to browse through the [status quo][sq] section of the doc (you may find the [metanarrative] helpful to get an overview[^34]).
 Reading those stories has given me a much deeper understanding of how Async is working in practice, both at a technical level but also in terms of its impact on people.
 This is true even when presenting highly technical context.
 Consider stories like [Barbara builds an async executor][bbac] or [Barbara carefully dismisses embedded future][emb].
 For me, stories like this have more resonance than just seeing a list of the technical obstacles one must overcome.
-They also help us to talk about the various "dead-ends" that might otherwise get forgotten.
+They also help us talk about the various "dead-ends" that might otherwise get forgotten.

 [^34]: Did I mention we have **34 stories** so far (and more in open PRs)?
 So cool.
 Keep 'em coming!